 I was born and raised in Arthur, Ontario.
 In 2008, I received my Bachelor’s degree from the University of Western Ontario with an Honours Specialization in History.
 I went on to obtain a Graduate Certificate in Arts Administration – Cultural Management from Humber College and interned at several not-for-profit arts and heritage organizations in Toronto.
 Realizing I prefer my rural roots, I returned to London and earned my JD from Western Law with the goal of practicing law close to my hometown.

-As law student, I worked at law firms in Arthur and Fergus and articled in Guelph at Nelson, Watson LLP.
+As a law student, I worked at law firms in Arthur and Fergus and articled in Guelph at Nelson, Watson Professional Corporation.
 I was called to the Ontario Bar in June 2015.
-As an associate lawyer at Nelson, Watson LLP, I have gained experience in the areas of civil litigation and human rights law.
+As a lawyer at Nelson, Watson Corporation, I have gained experience in the areas of civil litigation and human rights law.
 My current practice primarily involves advising business owners regarding a range of corporate, commercial and employment matters.

 I believe my upbringing and experience makes me well-suited to understand the unique perspective of clients throughout Wellington County and Southwestern Ontario.
 It’s important to me to provide cost-effective, practical legal services that are well-researched and tailored to each client’s individual needs.

-In the past, I have volunteered for the Hillside Festival.
-I currently sit on the Ontario Bar Association (OBA) Council representing the Central West Region, and the Board of Directors of HIV/AIDS Resources & Community Health (ARCH).
+In the past, I have volunteered for the Hillside Festival and served on the Ontario Bar Association (OBA) Council representing the Central West Region as well as the Board of Directors of HIV/AIDS Resources & Community Health (ARCH).
 I currently serve as a member of the Guelph Museums Advisory Committee.